Justin-Insight/mymindteam.com/content/test/child/child-adhd-test.md

   featured_image: /young-girl-during-a-child-adhd-testing-session-8.jpg
 hero:
   heading: Does your child have <span class="underline underline--accent">ADHD</span>?
-  body: Get the answers you need with a comprehensive ADHD assessment.&nbsp;
+  body: Get the answers you need with a comprehensive ADHD assessment.
   image_url: /young-girl-during-a-child-adhd-testing-session-8.jpg
   image_alt:
   button: